spatie/laravel-long-running-tasks/README.md

     'default_check_frequency_in_seconds' => 10,

     /*
+     * The default class that implements a strategy for determining the check frequency in seconds.
+     * - `DefaultCheckStrategy` will check the task every `LongRunningTaskLogItem::check_frequency_in_seconds` seconds.
+     * - `StandardBackoffCheckStrategy` will check the task every `LongRunningTaskLogItem::check_frequency_in_seconds` seconds,
+     *    but will increase the frequency with the multipliers 1, 6, 12, 30, 60, with the maximum being 60 times the original frequency.
+     *    With the default check frequency, this translates to 10, 60, 120, 300, and 600 seconds between checks.
+     * - `LinearBackoffCheckStrategy` will check the task every `LongRunningTaskLogItem::check_frequency_in_seconds` seconds,
+     *   but will increase the frequency linearly with each attempt, up to a maximum multiple of 6 times the original frequency.
+     * - `ExponentialBackoffCheckStrategy` will check the task every `LongRunningTaskLogItem::check_frequency_in_seconds` seconds,
+     *   but will increase the frequency exponentially with each attempt, up to a maximum of 6 times the original frequency.
+     */
+    'default_check_strategy_class' => Spatie\LongRunningTasks\Strategies\DefaultCheckStrategy::class,

+    /*
      * When a task is not completed in this amount of time,
      * it will not run again, and marked as `didNotComplete`.
      */